Author: Marissa Meyer

 Heartless was a well-written retelling of the backstory of the Queen of Hearts.

 I hate that Heartless is a standalone novel, I wanted so much more from this story.
 The backstory of the infamous Queen of Hearts, the main villain in Alice in Wonderland was one of trials, tribulations, and terror.
-It was awesome to see how Cath’s character changed throughout in her negative arc, seeing an innocent girl turn into the Queen of Hearts.
+It was awesome to see how Cath’s character changed throughout in her negative character arc, seeing an innocent girl turn into the Queen of Hearts.
 Meyer manages to add her own touch to the story, providing a new perspective on the world of Wonderland and enriching it for new readers to explore.

 Also, can I take a minute to discuss the loveliness of its nakedness?
 IT’S LIKE A CHESSBOARD AND IT’S PERFECT.
 It’s perhaps one of my favourite naked book designs that I’ve seen so far, I’m happy that publishers are finally adding some flair to the naked covers.